Mat2801/Project-1-Iconic-Car-Meet/README.md

 - text to show over image correctly, darkened the image manually and highlighted text
 - step back on a commit due to messing up css code unsure what the issue was.
 - trying to fade images for location and time using rbga background colour but not working
+- times and location images not lining up correctly, one is a little lower than all the rest.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.